flamego/flamego/.github/contributing.md

 ### Create a new issue

 - For questions, ask in [Discussions](https://github.com/flamego/flamego/discussions).
-- Check to make sure someone hasn't already opened a similar [issue](https://github.com/flamego/flamego/issues).
+- [Check to make sure](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments) someone hasn't already opened a similar [issue](https://github.com/flamego/flamego/issues).
-- [Choose an issue form](https://github.com/flamego/flamego/issues/new/choose) and follow the guide within the each form.

-TODO
+- If a similar issue doesn't exist, open a new issue using a relevant [issue form](https://github.com/flamego/flamego/issues/new/choose).

 ### Pick up an issue to solve

-TODO: good first issue
+Scan through our [existing issues](https://github.com/flamego/flamego/issues) to find one that interests you.
+The [👋 good first issue](https://github.com/flamego/flamego/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%91%8B+good+first+issue%22) is a good place to start exploring issues that are well-groomed for newcomers.

 ## Pull requests